Speaker alumni 2019

 Mr. Fishwick is a member of the Editorial Board of the Journal of Asset Management, and is the Chairman of the London Quant Group.

-Saeed Amen, PhD., is the founder of Cuemacro.
-Over the past decade, he has developed systematic trading strategies at major investment banks including Lehman Brothers and Nomura.
-He is also the author of Trading Thalesians: What the ancient world can teach us about trading today (Palgrave Macmillan).
 Through Cuemacro, he now consults and publishes research for clients in the area of systematic trading.
-He has developed many popular open source Python libraries including finmarketpy.
+He has developed many Python libraries including finmarketpy and tcapy for transaction cost analysis.
 His clients have included major quant funds and data companies such as Bloomberg.
-He has presented his work at many conferences and institutions which include the IMF, Bank of England and Federal Reserve Board.
+He has presented his work at many conferences and institutions which include the ECB, IMF, Bank of England and Federal Reserve Board.
 He is also a co-founder of the Thalesians.